 Parking for the bridge is located directly adjacent in a large parking lot that also serves as parking for the other historical sites in the park.
 It is also near the beautiful Fort Hunter Conservancy.

 The Henninger Farm Covered Bridge is located in northern Dauphin County, a few miles north of Route 209 between Lykens and Elizabethville.
 In contrast to the southern reaches of Dauphin County, this area is quite rural with more farmland and forests than communities.

 Henninger Farm Covered Bridge, also known as the Stroup Covered Bridge, was built in 1850.
 It spans the Wisconisco Creek and is 72 feet in length.
 Unlike most covered bridges in the area, it is painted white.

 Henninger Farm Covered Bridge is located adjacent to the roadway, having been bypassed by a new bridge as traffic increased.
 While you can no longer drive across the bridge, visitors are still able to walk across this historic structure.

 Getting There: Henninger Farm Covered Bridge is located along Henninger Road, roughly a mile north of Route 209.
 It can be found at the following coordinates: 40.577314, -76.783882.

 There is a large dirt parking area on the northern side of the bridge that provides great access for those wanting to visit this beautiful Dauphin County covered bridge.

 Looking for even more covered bridges?
 The covered bridges of Northumberland County are located only a short drive from Henninger Farm Covered Bridge.
 If heading south, Cumberland County’s covered bridges aren’t far from Everhart Covered Bridge.
-You can also browse our archives featuring hundreds of historic covered bridges in Pennsylvania.
+You can also cross the Susquehanna River and visit the 14 covered bridges in Perry County, PA.